 The below images show you the size of the most commonly used CCTV resolutions, starting with the highest which is D1 resolution.
-The below images were captured using a BIPRO-EC550VF outdoor IR CCTV Camera and a NUUO PC based DVR capable of recording at D1 resolution .
+The below images were captured using a outdoor IR CCTV Camera and a CCTV DVR capable of recording at D1 resolution .
 The test was performed at night with the cameras IR turned on.
 This is why the images where captured in black and white.

 D1 CCTV resolution is 704 x 480 pixels and is the highest resolution the CCTV system can record at.
 High end digital video recorders offer this resolution and only the highest end recorders can offer D1 resolution at 30 frames per second recording.
-CCTV Cameras Pros offers a PC based system that can record at D1 resolution using real time motion video (30 frames per second).
-This system can be found here: D1 DVR computer.
+CCTV Cameras Pros offers PC based and stand alone DVR systems that can record at D1 resolution.
+Our iDVR-RT16 is capable of recording a full 30 frames per second (real time video) at D1 resolution.

 CIF CCTV resolution is 352 x 240 pixels in size and is one quarter the resolution of D1.
 This resolution is typically used by mid level stand alone DVR recorders when recording real time video.
 It is also typically used by higher end systems for remote Internet viewing (as streaming D1 video for multiple cameras uses a lot of bandwidth).